Data Axle Frequently Asked Questions

-Yes, the initial response includes the number of records that meet your criteria and a scroll_id that can be used to return the records.
+The initial response includes the number of records that meet your criteria.
+Use the Insights API to preview detailed counts.

 It depends on your use case and volume of suggestions.
 The Feedback UI requires someone to log in and manually suggest changes.
-The Submission API should be used for a more automated approach and for large volumes.
+The Submission API is used for large volumes and a way to connect your application to Data Axle.

-Yes, but it depends on how big each submission is.
-We recommend 100 submissions per bulk request.
+We recommend 100 submissions or less, per bulk request.

 Yes, the API supports submissions to correct duplicates.
 This can be done by suggesting a value in the